LLVM 22.0.0git

 bool isSimple() const

-PreservedAnalyses run(Function &F, FunctionAnalysisManager &AM)
+LLVM_ABI PreservedAnalyses run(Function &F, FunctionAnalysisManager &AM)

 This class implements a map that also provides access to all stored values in a deterministic order.

-Definition: MapVector.h:36
+Definition MapVector.h:36

 std::pair< iterator, bool > insert(const std::pair< KeyT, ValueT > &KV)

-static MemoryLocation get(const LoadInst *LI)
+static LLVM_ABI MemoryLocation get(const LoadInst *LI)

 Return a location with information about the memory reference by the given instruction.

-static PassRegistry * getPassRegistry()
+static LLVM_ABI PassRegistry * getPassRegistry()

 getPassRegistry - Access the global registry object, which is automatically initialized at applicatio...